Are you married yet? It would make your auto insurer happy if you were.

 Car insurance: married vs single

-Since so many factors affect rates, there isn’t one clear-cut figure for how much married couples save on car insurance — but rates do tend to be lower than for single people.
-One study estimated the average to be around 11 lower for married couples vs single people.
+Since so many factors affect rates, there isn’t one clear-cut figure for exactly how much married couples save on car insurance — but rates do tend to be lower than for single people.
+One study estimated the average to be around 11 percent lower for married couples vs single people.

 Source: Quadrant Information Systems via CarInsurance.com